AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ## Pancake

-The pancake roves the play area as a pack with other pancakes and will chase after any waffles it encounters.
+The pancake roves the play area as a pack with other pancakes and will chase after any waffles it encounters, destroying any it touches.

 ### Patrol